kiswa/recipes/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 and api at localhost:3000
-npm run dev
+npm start

 # build for production with minification
 npm run build